What is an Art Director?

 Art directors in the film and movie production industry work directly below the production designer, and also work very closely with set decorators, set designers, and assistant art directors.
 They collaborate with directors and screenwriters in order to understand what style or look a set should have, and to know exactly how many sets will be required for a production.
 Screenwriters are key in providing the art director with a feel for the type of story that needs to be told, and in shedding light on how the visual selections will help to set the ambience of a film or episode.

 Visual selections can provide the audience with an incredible amount of insight into a character's personality and background.
 Everything, from a picture hanging on a wall, to the colour of a dress, is a visual design choice made by the art director and the heads of various departments.
 The various departments usually include the art, construction, locations, property, transportation, and special FX departments.
-Art directors are responsible for assigning tasks to the personnel from each of these departments and to also keep track of budgeting, scheduling, quality control, and attending production meetings.
+Art directors are responsible for assigning tasks to the personnel from each of these departments, and for keeping track of budgeting, scheduling, quality control, and attending production meetings.

 Regardless of the industry an art director is in, there is a consistent theme to being successful in this career.
 As Blimp Creative founder James Fenton explains: "As an art director you must be a leader; someone who inspires and guides the vision of the design team.
 You have to be able to recognize the talent in those around you and learn how best to get the best from them."